How to Monitor Your Mac's Firewall Logs

 How to Read Firewall Log Entries

-Unless you have some experience looking at log files, the firewall events probably look like a bunch of mumbo jumbo.
+Unless you have experience looking at log files, the firewall events probably look like a bunch of mumbo jumbo.
 Don’t worry.
-Once you understand the basics, you’ll be able to discern what’s happening with many of the events.
+Once you understand the basics, you’ll be able to tell what’s happening with many of the events.
 Take a look at the entry below, for example:

 Here’s what each part of the entry means: